 Before beginning the experiment, ensure that all equipment is working properly.
 The computer was turned on and the lens was removed from the Laser Vibrometer.
 The laser was aligned with the center of the speaker.
 Both experiments were then commenced, all data being recorded on the computer.

 In the first experiment, the VibrSoft Software was opened to measure the displacement.
 We followed the procedures given in the document and opened FFT, Magnitude, and Cursor.
 The vertical line was moved to the Frequency of 1 kHz.
 The Displacement screen was opened, pressing F8 to start recording data.
 We opened the Setting menu and chose “Channel” on the pop up window.
 In order to set the vibrometer channel, we clicked the Active box, set the direction to Y+, set the Coupling to DC, clicked ICP, and set the Quantity to Displacement.
 “Peak” was selected in the General tab.
-Audacity was opened chosing “Sine” for the waveform, 1000 Hz for Frequency, 1 for Amplitude, and 30 seconds for Length.
+Audacity was opened, choosing “Sine” for the waveform, 1000 Hz for Frequency, 1 for Amplitude, and 30 seconds for Length.
 Audacity was used to generate the waveform output.

 Once all settings were setup, “Generate Tone” and the Play buttons were pressed to begin the run.
 The run lasted ten seconds, with F10 being used to terminate the data recording.
-The magnitude of each run was recorded in our log book.
-It was ensured that the data was exported as well as all graphs.
+The magnitude of each run was recorded in the log book.
+It was ensured that the data was exported as well as all graphs for use in compiling the lab report.
 We used VibrSoft to change the graph to a Time Domain.

 The above procedure was repeated again, in principle, to determine the acceleration of the speaker cone.
-However, the Signal was set to Acceleration.
+However, the Signal was set to Acceleration to record the acceleration of the cone.
 In the vibrometer channel, the Quantity was set to Acceleration.
 Again, the run was completed by playing the tone with F8 starting the data recording, and F10 stopping it after 5 seconds.
 Then we wrote down the magnitude that we recorded.
 The data and graphs were again exported as prescribed above.
-We used VibrSoft and changed the graph to a Time Domain.
+The VibraSoft software was used to graph the recorded data in both the time and frequency domains.

 Once more, the same procedure was used to record the velocity of the cone of the speaker.
 During this run, the Signal and Quantity were set to Velocity.
 Again, the tone was generated for five seconds, using F8 to start, and F10 to stop, the data recording.
 The magnitude was similarly recorded in the lab manual.
 Once again, the data was exported to excel to be used in the lab report.
-We used VibrSoft and changed the graph to a Time Domain.
+Once again, the VibrSoft data was graphed in both the time and frequency domains.

-The second stage of the experiment was a rehash of the first stage, however as opposed to generating a sine wave, two different types of music were played through the speakers.
+The second stage of the experiment was a rehash of the first stage; however as opposed to generating a sine wave, two different types of music were played through the speakers.
 One is a classical piece, while the other is “Electronic Music.”
-The classical piece used was “1812 Overture” by Tachavoski.
+The classical piece used was “1812 Overture” by Tchaikovsky.
 The electronic piece was Daft Punk’s “Harder, Better, Faster, Stronger.”
-Each song was played separately for 25 seconds, using F8 and F10 to start and stop the data recording, recording the same data as above.
+Each song was played separately for 25 seconds, using F8 and F10 to start and stop the data recording, recording the displacement of the cone.
 The data was exported to be individually compared to each other.